tmotee/TwoViews/README.md

 ![Final reconstruction](/sample/optimized2.png)

-The patch expansion and optimization process results in a much denser point cloud, compared to the initial triangulation below:
+The patch expansion and optimization process produces a more complete point cloud, compared to the initial feature triangulation below:

 ![Initial triangulation](/sample/initial.png)